Initial singularity: History

-The use of only general relativity to predict what happened in the beginnings of the Universe has been heavily criticized, as quantum mechanics becomes a significant factor in the high-energy environment of the earliest Universe, and general relativity on its own fails to make accurate predictions.
-In response to the inaccuracy of considering only general relativity, as in the traditional model of the Big Bang, alternative theoretical formulations for the beginning of the Universe have been proposed, including a string theory-based model in which two branes, enormous membranes much larger than the Universe, collided, creating mass and energy.
+Lack of quantum mechanics

-Although there is no direct evidence for a singularity of infinite density, the cosmic microwave background is evidence that the universe expanded from a very hot, dense state.
+Quantum mechanics becomes a significant factor in the high-energy environment of the earliest stage of the universe: general relativity on its own fails to make accurate predictions.
+In response to the inaccuracy of considering only general relativity, as in the traditional model of the Big Bang, alternative theoretical formulations for the beginning of the universe have been proposed, including a string theory-based model in which two branes, enormous membranes much larger than the universe, collided, creating mass and energy.

-Alternatives to the singularity
+Alternatives to a singularity

 Various new models of what preceded and caused the Big Bang have been proposed as a result of the problems created by quantum mechanics.
-One model, using loop quantum gravity, aims to explain the beginnings of the Universe through a series of Big Bounces, in which quantum fluctuations cause the Universe to expand.
-This procreation also predicts a cyclic model of universes, with a new universe being created after an old one is destroyed, each with different physical constants.
+One model, using loop quantum gravity, aims to explain the beginnings of the universe through a series of Big Bounces, in which quantum fluctuations cause the universe to expand.
+This use of loop quantum gravity also predicts a cyclic model of universes, with a new universe being created after an old one is destroyed, each with different physical constants.
+These proposals have been criticized as inconsistent with the Borde–Guth–Vilenkin theorem, however their modifications with only one bounce (as opposed to cyclic series of bounces) circumvent this problem (particularly if the contracting phase is empty, i.e. compactified Milne model, and (2+1)-dimensional, due to the inherent stabilizing rigidity of vacuum in this case).

-Another procreation based on M-theory and observations of the cosmic microwave background (CMB), states that the Universe is but one of many in a multiverse, and has budded off from another universe as a result of quantum fluctuations, as opposed to our Universe being all that exists.
+The considerable success of inflationary cosmology may make the singularity and any alternatives irrelevant for practical purposes.
+Inflation creates initial conditions shown to work with Big Bang models to produce agreement astrophysical observations.
+It works equally well if there is a singularity, bounce, or some form a quantum creation event.